AdobeDocs/pass.en/help/authentication/iostvos-sdk-cookbook.md

 This document describes the entitlement workflows that a Programmer's upper-level application can implement through the APIs exposed by the iOS/tvOS AccessEnabler library.

-The Adobe Primetime authentication entitlement solution for iOS/tvOS is ultimately divided into two domains:
+The Adobe Pass authentication entitlement solution for iOS/tvOS is ultimately divided into two domains:

 *   The UI domain - this is the upper-level application layer which implements the UI and uses the services provided by the AccessEnabler library to provide access to restricted content.